 If you are unsure whether you qualify for a free flu jab, please contact the surgery and ask.

-Our Practice is planning to offer patients the facility to view areas of their records online.
-The areas patients will be able to access will include a summary of information relating to medications, allergies and adverse reactions.
-As well as viewing this information, there will be the facility to download and print it.
+Our Practice is planning to offer patients the facility to view additional areas of their record online.
+Since 31st March 2015, patients have been able to access a summary of information relating to medications, allergies and adverse reactions.
+As well as viewing this information, patients have the facility to download and print it.
+The Practice is expanding online access to include the detailed coded record, allowing patients to view coded entries within their record.

-This facility will hopefully be available by 31st March 2015, subject to the availability of this service on our clinical system.
-Once the system is up and running, if patients do require online access to other areas of their record, they will need to speak with the Practice to facilitate this.
+This facility is intended to be available by 31st March 2016.
+Once the system is up and running, if patients do require online access to other areas of their record, a request should be made in writing to the Practice Manager.

-In addition to online access to a summary of medical records, the NHS requires us by 31st March 2015 to have:
+In addition to online access to a detailed coded record by 31st March 2016, the NHS requires the Practice to have:

 Online appointment booking (already available for GP appointments)